 Yes.
 The 8-Week Online Orthobiologics Program consists of 7 weeks of online study and 4 days on campus at the Denver, CO location.

 The 12-Week Hybrid Programs consist of 3 weeks at home study and 9 weeks on campus.
 The 440-hour Program provides 60 Distance Learning Hours and 380 Contact Hours and includes comprehensive training of two Program Specialties.

-You will receive a curriculum that you will work on independently and at your own pace throughout the week.
-For the 8-Week Online Orthobiologics Program, you will be required twice a week to “conference in” for the webinar calls with your instructor and classmates.
-Additionally, there will be homework activities for you to complete and turn in weekly, consisting of vocabulary, anatomy, research activities, essays, and surgeon profiling.
+Med Sales Institute students receive a curriculum that allows them to work independently each week at their own pace.
+For the 8-Week Online Orthobiologics Program students are required twice a week to “conference in” for webinar calls with their instructor and classmates.
+Additionally, students receive an “at-home” curriculum that requires completion of homework activities on a weekly basis.
+They consist of vocabulary, anatomy, research activities, essays, and surgeon profiling.

 Yes.
-We developed our 8-Week Orthobiologics Hybrid program specifically for those who are unable to leave a job.
-We estimate that you will spend approximately 20-hours a week completing your studies’ “at-home” portion.
+The 8-Week Orthobiologics Hybrid program is designed specifically for those who work full-time jobs and need the flexibility to attend the course.
+Students typically spend about 20 hours each week completing the studies’ “at-home” portion.
 However, this is considered a self-paced program to allow flexibility with completing this work.
 While challenging, it is manageable to continue working full-time during the 7 weeks at home study.